6 Scottish Christmas Recipes to Try at Home

 This recipe only takes 10 minutes, if you have some haggis on hand in the kitchen.
 If you don't want to use shop-bought haggis you can try making some from scratch for a properly authentic Scottish Christmas treat.

 Cock-a-leekie Soup was thought to have originated in the 16th Century and there’s a reason this soup has been a classic for so long.
-It’s based on chicken, vegetables and prunes, the latter of which add a twist on a traditional broth.
+It’s based on chicken, vegetables and prunes, the latter of which add a twist to a traditional broth.

 Unsurprisingly, more than a few recipes for the same broth have sprung up over the years.
 So our recommendation is this recipe, which is made up of the best bits of many others.